Station identification

-Station identification (ident, network ID or channel ID or bumper) is the practice of radio and television stations and networks identifying themselves on-air, typically by means of a call sign or brand name (sometimes known, particularly in the United States, as a "sounder" or "stinger", more generally as a station or network ID).
+Station identification (ident, network ID, channel ID or bumper) is the practice of radio and television stations and networks identifying themselves on-air, typically by means of a call sign or brand name (sometimes known, particularly in the United States, as a "sounder", "stinger" or "sting", more generally as a station or network ID).
 This may be to satisfy requirements of licensing authorities, a form of branding, or a combination of both.
 As such, it is closely related to production logos, used in television and cinema alike.

 Station identification used to be done regularly by an announcer at the halfway point during the presentation of a television program, or in between programs.

 Asia

-Idents are known as a montage in Thailand and the Malay world (except Indonesia), and as an interlude in Cambodia and Vietnam.
+In Southeast Asia, idents are known as a montage in Thailand and the Malay world (except Indonesia, known as station ID, terminology shared with the Philippines), and as an interlude in Cambodia and Vietnam.

+Indonesia

+Television channels owned by Media Nusantara Citra (RCTI since 2016, both MNCTV and GTV since 2012 as well as iNews since 2018 except by its regional branches), by Trans Media (both Trans TV and Trans7 since 2016), and ANTV (since 2015) no longer air station identifications, although several channels such as MDTV, BTV, CNN Indonesia, Trans TV, and Trans7 are still airing idents irregularly.

 Philippines

-Station identifications in the Philippines differ from the vernacular meaning in most of the world.
-They describe what would be referred to as imaging campaigns elsewhere for their national networks, and vary considerably in length, up to eighteen minutes.
-These include music video-like presentations representing the season they are meant for, including tag-init (summer season), tag-ulan (rainy season), tagtuyo (dry season) and Christmas Season.
+Station identifications differ in the Philippines, and as each of the Manila-based stations are de facto national networks, are equivalent to what would usually be considered image campaigns elsewhere.
+Usually timed to the four seasons, tag-init (summer season), tag-ulan (rainy season), tagtuyo (dry season) and Christmas, the stations create elaborate campaigns revolving around the time of year, the channel's slogan, and unlike most image campaigns, can range from as short as ten seconds to an entire half-hour length program resembling a music video and highlighting various programs, divisions, and network personalities within a common narrative.